polymorphine/container/README.md

     $composedObject = new ComposedClass(new ClassInstance(), new DeferredClassInstance('Hello world!'));

 > **Decorator feature (ContainerSetup)**: `CompositeRecord` can reassign existing entry if it's also used as one of the constructor parameters.
 Of course it should return the same type as overwritten record returns, because all clients currently using it will fail.
 Example:
 >
->     $setup->entry('html.response')->composite(HtmlResponse::class, 'auth.user', 'template.system');
+>     $setup->entry('html.response')->compose(HtmlResponse::class, 'auth.user', 'template.system');
 >
 >     //suppose when we are in dev environment we want to add a diagnostic toolbar for all html views...
 >     if ($env === 'develop') {
->         $setup->entry('html.response')->commposite(DevToolbarHtmlResponse::class, 'html.response', 'system.info');
+>         $setup->entry('html.response')->commpose(DevToolbarHtmlResponse::class, 'html.response', 'system.info');
 >     }

 #### Constructor instantiation